-Shouldice - The best no mesh hernia repair for inguinal hernia.
+Shouldice - the best no-mesh repair for inguinal hernia

 Boston Hernia offers the Shouldice procedure to appropriate candidates, including:

 ** There are multiple factors that we take into consideration to determine if an individual patient is a good candidate for a Shouldice repair.
 There is no substitute for a physical exam and conversation with one of our surgeons, and any decisions regarding surgery will be made between you and your surgeon at the time of consult.
-If you decide to come in for a consultation, we can not guarantee ahead of time that you will be offered the type of repair you prefer. **
+If you decide to come in for a consultation, we cannot guarantee ahead of time that any particular repair will be recommended or offered for your care. **

 SHOULDICE SURGERY, EXPLAINED